-And new moms on matrernity leave might feel like their partner doesn’t understand what it is like to be at home with a baby all day long, crave adult conversation and spending time as a couple.
+And new moms on maternity leave might feel like their partner doesn’t understand what it is like to be at home with a baby all day long, crave adult conversation, and spending time as a couple.

 At the same time, you will probably not have that much opportunity or time to do the deed, or even watch television together!

 The key to a smooth transition to parenthood is not necessarily preparation, because it is hard to prepare for what life with a baby will be like.

 It is open communication, shared household duties, and taking time to snuggle in bed with your newborn together, perhaps remembering how you first met and what you appreciate about your partner, that are important.

 If something is bugging you, don’t internalize and let those feelings eat away with it but discuss it.

 There might be a relatively easy solution to the things you are struggling with, and as your baby gets older you will have time to yourselves again.
 In the meantime, tackle the wonderful albeit sleep-deprived adventure of parenting a newborn together, and enjoy it!

 What’s one thing you learned in making the transition?